 |rust-toolchain||1 month ago|

-TiKV ("Ti" stands for Titanium) is an open source distributed transactional key-value database.
-Unlike other traditional NoSQL systems, TiKV not only provides classical Key-Value APIs, but also transactional APIs with ACID compliance.
+TiKV is an open-source, distributed, and transactional key-value database.
+Unlike other traditional NoSQL systems, TiKV not only provides classical key-value APIs, but also transactional APIs with ACID compliance.
 Built in Rust and powered by Raft, TiKV was originally created to complement TiDB, a distributed HTAP database compatible with the MySQL protocol.

-The design of TiKV is inspired by some great distributed systems from Google, such as BigTable, Spanner, and Percolator, and some of the latest achievements in the academia in recent years, such as the Raft consensus algorithm.
+The design of TiKV ('Ti' stands for titanium) is inspired by some great distributed systems from Google, such as BigTable, Spanner, and Percolator, and some of the latest achievements in academia in recent years, such as the Raft consensus algorithm.

-TiKV is hosted by the Cloud Native Computing Foundation (CNCF).
+TiKV is an incubating project of the Cloud Native Computing Foundation (CNCF).
 If you are an organization that wants to help shape the evolution of technologies that are container-packaged, dynamically-scheduled and microservices-oriented, consider joining the CNCF.
 For details about who's involved and how TiKV plays a role, read the CNCF announcement.

 With the implementation of the Raft consensus algorithm in Rust and consensus state stored in RocksDB, TiKV guarantees data consistency.
 Placement Driver (PD), which is introduced to implement auto-sharding, enables automatic data migration.
 The transaction model is similar to Google's Percolator with some performance improvements.
 TiKV also provides snapshot isolation (SI), snapshot isolation with lock (SQL: